famouswelshman/16bit-reviews/README.md

 * The user wants to be able to view other user reviews.
 * User wants to be directed to where they can buy the game.
 ## Features:
 * User friendly, responsive site that loads quickly and is intuitive.
+Immediately displays the content and shows the purpose of this application.
-* Simple Navbar that is also collapsable for smaller media.
+* Simple Navbar to quickly navigate to the relevant page and that is also collapsable for smaller media.
-* Search and filter feature.
+* Search and filter feature to display relevant reviews based on category search items.
-* Users can add, edit or delete their video games data and review.
+* Users can add, edit or delete their own reviews and can view other users reviews but cannot edit or delete.
 ## Structure:
-* Each web page will display Navbar.
+* Each web page will display consistent Navbar and footer along with hero image.
-* Layout will display the games in a semetrical display.
+* Layout will display the review data in a semetrical display allowing users to click and open upon command.
+Search function will allow user to quickly group reviews relevant to their search word.
-* Game and review data will load up on each page.
+* Review data will load up on seperate page and providing they are the user logged in will allow edit and delete functions.

 # Website UX